 Here are some quick answers to common questions about safety in Chile.

-However, if you’re considering travelling around Chile, then most likely this sort of thing won’t be affecting you.
+If you’re considering travelling around Chile, then most likely this sort of thing won’t be affecting you.
 Indirectly, it might, since petty theft (even muggings) aren’t uncommon.
 But if you keep our travel tips for Chile in mind, chances are you can avoid coming into contact with anything that will stop you from having anything short of an awesome time in Chile.
 For the time being, definitely pay a visit!

 And have you thought about getting Travel Insurance for your trip?
 You can get a quote from World Nomads by clicking on the link below.